Project3CITM/CulverinEngine-Project3/README.md

 * Press A to move one tile to your Left.
 * Press 1 to perform your attack, or click the UI button.
 * Press 2 to block an incoming attack, or click the UI button.
+* Press Tab to switch to the left character
+* Press R to switch to the right character
+* Press K to use the right secondary ability
+* Press L to use the left secondary ability

 ![Controls](https://gyazo.com/c1760fade1baf6bf3b9edc391442ffc2.jpg)